snl-dakota/dakota/docs/user/usingdakotagui/ngw/nodes/dispatchAndCollect.rst

 - **dispatcherInExpertMode:** Use this if you want the dispatched workflow to run in :ref:`expert mode.<ngw-expertmode>` For most simple examples, this can be set to false.
-- **rerunFailedEvaluations:** Set this to true to force the evaluation to re-run - even if data already exists in the evaluation directory - bit only if the previous evaluation failed.
+- **rerunFailedEvaluations:** Set this to true to force the evaluation to re-run - even if data already exists in the evaluation directory - but only if the previous evaluation failed.

 **Remote Submission**